-At the Planning Department's suggestion we are pleased to provide an overview of the history and evolution of the Fearrington P.U.D. to accompany our request for Sketch Design approval.
+At the Planning Department's suggestion we are pleased to provide an overview of the history and evolution of the Fearrington P.U.D. to accompany our request for Sketch Design Revision for Section X of the Fearrington P.U.D. approval.